The health and safety of patients and staff is our highest priority for Audubon County Memorial Hospital & Clinics.

 Patients who are mildly ill with Coronavirus are able to recover and manage their symptoms at home.
 If you have symptoms including a fever of greater than 100.4°, cough, sore throat and/or mild shortness of breath, you don’t need to be seen by a provider immediately.
 These patients are first asked to self-quarantine their entire family at home.
 Waiting three days before contacting us ensures medical staff can treat the correct condition and helps to determine if the severity of the symptoms requires medical attention.
 Contact our call center as listed above if your symptoms worsen or you are having trouble breathing.

 Audubon County Memorial Hospital and Clinics is initiating temporary visitor restrictions and guidance for patient visitors to all our care locations effective March 12, 2020 until further notice.
 As the COVID-19 status continues to rapidly evolve, visitor restrictions are subject to change.
 These restrictions are similar to those implemented at hospitals across the country to protect the public, and our patients and caregivers, and prevent the spread of illness.

 All visitors entering the hospital will be screened for symptoms of the flu and COVID-19.
 Your temperature will be taken, and you will be asked to apply a mask as you enter the building.
 Visitors are encouraged to bring the mask each time you come to the hospital or clinics.
 We do have masks available to wear during your visit, please put mask in receptacle on your way out of the building.

 Symptoms may occur alone or in combination, and could include:

 - Any respiratory issues/difficulty breathing in the last 2 days

 We have designated staff at the Emergency Department and Main entrances to guide you through the screening process.
-Visitors will be given a homemade mask to wear and to take home.
-Visitors are encouraged to bring the mask each time you come to the hospital or clinics.

 General Patient Visitor Restrictions: